InderPanesar/InderPanesar/README.md

 Hi.
 I’m Inder.
 I build lots of demos on this account

-Currently doing a placement/internship as a Mobile Application Developer.
+Currently doing a placement/internship as a Mobile Developer.

 **Languages and Tools:**